- What is casein?

 Knowing how and where the cow was raised is a start, but is not practical for most of us.
 The most effective way to avoid A1 beta-casein is to consume other types of milk.

-Does goat cheese have casein?
+Does goat milk have casein?
 What about sheep milk?

 Yes, there is casein in goat and sheep milk, but not in the same form as cow milk.
 Sheep and goat dairy contain much less or no A1 beta-casein; instead, they mostly contain the more easily digestible A2 beta-casein, which is a big part of the reason they’re thought to be healthier.